Check out the “Where to buy” page to find a dealer or distributor in your area.

 Our solid seals allow you to insert your negatives more easily without the corners becoming hung-up and causing scratches, wrinkles, or bending of your negatives.
 A stitch seal increases this risk.
 Also, solid seals are thinner and allow contact printing of 35mm negative on 8″x10″ paper.

-The 35-6HB will accommodate six 6 frames 35mm un-sleeved negatives and is made from archival 4.8 mil polyethylene.
-The CP 35-6HB is exactly the same as the 35-6HB but has an additional 81⁄2” x 11″ pocket attached to the preserver for a contact sheet.
-The ULT 35-6HB will accommodate six 6 frames 35mm negatives but the openings are slightly larger in order to accept a strip of sleeved 35mm negatives.
+The 35-6HB will accommodate six strips of 6 frames of 35mm un-sleeved negatives and is made from archival 4.8 mil polyethylene.
+The CP 35-6HB also accommodates six strips of 6 frames of 35mm un-sleeved negatives but has an additional 81⁄2” x 11″ pocket attached to the preserver for a contact sheet.
+The ULT 35-6HB will accommodate six strips of 5 frames of 35mm negatives but the openings are slightly larger in order to accept a strip of sleeved 35mm negatives.
 The Ultima negative preservers are also 6 mil polypropylene.

 The advantages of using a slipcase are of great importance to consider.
 The slipcase will keep the album contents free of dust and light.
 Dust and light can cause many problems in premature degradation of your photos.
 The slipcase also protects from physical damage of the photo album and the contents.
 The slipcase allows for convenient storage on a bookshelf and will be more secure on the shelf.
 A slipcase is highly recommended for proper archival storage.